raczben/tco_study/README.md

 This chapter is optional.
 You can jump to the next section, you just need to accept the minimum `odelay_m = 3.0` and the maximum `odelay_M = 8.0` output delays.

-Altera has a quite good [cookbook][2] how to calculate timing.
-(Note, that all constraints can be used for Xilinx's tools too.)
+Altera has a quite good [cookbook][2] about timing issues.
+Or the Xilinx's [Ultrafast design methodology][3] can heps to calculate timing.
 The following picture is from that book.
 Chip-to-Chip Design with Virtual Clocks as Input/Output Ports:

 ![Timing overview of synchronous devices](doc_resources/altera_timing_blockdiagram_small.png)